hesto2/civilization_vi_apworld/README.md

 ## What does randomization do to this game?

 In Civilization VI, the tech and civic trees are both shuffled.
 This presents some interesting ways to play the game in a non-standard way.
+If you are feeling adventurous, you can enable the `boostsanity` option in order to really change up the way you normally would play a Civ game.
+Details on the option can be found [here](./docs/boostsanity.md)

 There are a few changes that the Archipelago mod introduces in order to make this playable/fun.
 These are detailed in the __FAQ__ section below.